The Xometry app works best with JavaScript enabled!

 Is Continuous Wave Laser Technology Used in Cutting?

-Yes, continuous wave lasers are used in cutting applications.
-However, pulsating lasers are more common as they can achieve a higher intensity since they are only at that intensity for short periods of time.
-This means that pulsating lasers can work at a higher intensity without overheating.
+Yes, continuous wave lasers are used in laser cutting applications.
+However, pulsed lasers are more common since they can achieve higher peak intensities over short pulses without overheating.
+This means that pulsed lasers can work at a higher intensity without overheating.

 Can a Continuous Wave Laser be Used in Welding?

 Yes, a continuous wave laser can be used for welding.
-Continuous wave lasers have a high feed-in rate of 100 inches per minute, otherwise, they will overheat the part.
+Continuous wave lasers require high feed rates, often around 100 inches per minute, to prevent overheating during welding.

 How Can a CW Laser Be Used in Medical Procedures Such As Laser Surgery?

 Yes, continuous wave (CW) lasers can be used in surgery.
-Gas lasers can be used for sealing blood and lymph vessels to prevent the spread of tumor cells.
+Gas lasers can be used to seal blood and lymph vessels and to prevent the spread of tumor cells.
 They can also be used for the removal of vascular lesions and tumors.
-Fiber lasers are also used to seal blood vessels but can also be used to debulk cancers in the lungs, stomach, and urological tract.
+Fiber lasers are also used to seal blood vessels and can also be used to debulk cancers in the lungs, stomach, and urological tract.
 Dye lasers are used to disrupt blood vessels, and solid-state lasers are used to coagulate them.

 How Does a Continuous Wave Laser Differ From Other Types of Laser?

 A continuous wave laser differs from other lasers as it provides monochromatic light at a constant power output.
-Other laser types include pulsating and modulating lasers; they differ from continuous wave lasers as they change their output over a given time period.
-Pulsating lasers release energy in ultra-short pulses which rise and fall in intensity.
-Modulating lasers are similar to pulsating lasers, however, they are either on or off.
-Both pulsating and modulating lasers switch between a maximum and minimum energy output whereas a continuous laser stays at a steady maximum.
+Other laser types include pulsed and modulating lasers; they differ from continuous wave lasers as they change their output over a given time period.
+Pulsed lasers release energy in ultra-short pulses, which rise and fall in intensity.
+Modulating lasers are similar to pulsed lasers, but they are either on or off.
+Both pulsed and modulating lasers switch between a maximum and minimum energy output, whereas a continuous laser stays at a steady maximum.

 What Factors Affect the Output Power and Stability of a Continuous Wave Laser?